ortexx/storacle/README.md

 The example above shows the simplest use of the library.
 But the server can be flexibly configured.

 ## Browser client
 You can also use the client in a browser.
 Look at the description of the [spreadable](https://github.com/ortexx/spreadable/) library.
 In window you  have __window.ClientStoracle__ instead of __window.ClientSpreadable__.
-The prepared file name is __storacle.client.min.js__.
+The prepared file name is __storacle.client.js__.

 ## How it works